 For those that aren’t sure what on-page SEO is, it’s an organic method for optimising each of your website pages in order to gain a higher search engine ranking, and is done through making changes and edits to various elements on the physical website.

 Below we have explained what you can do to create a simple, yet effective, on-page SEO Strategy.

 In order to create effective content and understand which keywords will work best for people finding your business online, you need to define your target audience.
 Characteristics like age, gender, hobbies, interests, location etc. should all factor into how you define your target audience.
-This will then inform the tone-of-voice you use for your written content, as well as the types of images you use and keywords.
+This will then inform the tone-of-voice you use for your written content, as well as the types of images and keywords you use.

-There are a number of free and simple ways to carry out keyword research, just be aware it won’t be as comprehensive as paying for a keyword research service.
-The Google search engine offers features like ‘suggested searches’, ‘people also search for’ and Google autocomplete.
-Basically, if you conduct a search in Google with a keyword or key-phrase you think your business could rank well for, you can use these Google features to find more keywords to add to your list.
+Basically, if you conduct a search in Google with a keyword or key-phrase you think your business could rank well for, you can use these features to find more keywords to add to your list.

 4. One Page at a Time

-If you want to learn even more about SEO, or understand how we can help boost the number of visitors to your website, talk to us today!
+If you’d like to know how we can help boost the number of visitors to your website, contact us today!